HumanCellAtlas/dcp-community/charters/PipelineExecutionService/charter.md

 ### Operations

-* Operating the instance of the HCA DCP Data Processing Service
+* Operating the instance of the HCA DCP Pipeline Execution Service
 * Initiation and management of the execution of all data processing pipelines that run on scientific data in the HCA DCP
-* Establishing and operating automated practices around engineering testing of pipelines executed in the HCA DCP Data Processing Service
+* Establishing and operating automated practices around engineering testing of pipelines executed in the HCA DCP Pipeline Execution Service

 ### Documentation

 * Creating and outputting metadata on the operations applied to the data in accordance with the HCA DCP Metadata Schema
-* Documentation on the Data Processing Service and guides on using the service
+* Documentation on the Pipeline Execution Service and guides on using the service
-* Creating documentation and scripting around the deployment of the Data Processing Service
+* Creating documentation and scripting around the deployment of the Pipeline Execution Service

 ## Milestones and Deliverables

-__2018:__ Create operational and secure infrastructure, add ability to throttle and queue
+__2018:__ Create operational and secure infrastructure, add ability to throttle and queue the executions of data processing pipelines/workflows
 __2019:__ Add ability to reanalyze data, notification filtering to save costs, improve testing, logging, and deployment
 __2020:__ Generalized and reusable service infrastructure